 We do not add artificial preservatives such as artificial nitrates or nitrites to our bacon.
-We only use naturally occurring preservatives: salt, cultured celery extract and cherry juice.
+We only use naturally occurring preservatives: salt and cultured celery extract.
 Cultured celery extract contains naturally occurring nitrites.

 - I thought antibiotics were banned for use with pigs in Canada?

 Antibiotics are not banned for use in pigs raised for their meat in Canada.
-However, our bacon only comes from pork raised without the use of antibiotics.
+However, our pork products only come from pork raised without the use of antibiotics.